ScordinoD1994/g1-2025-website/docs/_pages/index.markdown

 ---

-## Section 2: Popularity & Appreciation Scores
+## Popularity & Appreciation Scores

 ### H1: Defining the Scores
 - Paragraph: Explain how scores are computed